-The change in seasons is always an amazing time to introduce fun and new crafts to kids.
-These ideas for 5 fall crafts for kids will encourage them to be creative and resourceful as we transition into the season of crunchy leaves and crisp air!
+The change in season is always a great time to introduce some fun new crafts.
+These 5 Fall Craft Ideas for Kids will encourage them to be creative and resourceful as we transition into the season of crunchy leaves and crisp air!

 1. Rainbow Pumpkins